Faculty and Staff Workshops

 These workshops engage participants in global learning strategies that they can easily implement across the curriculum and co-curriculum.
 Participants will explore FIU’s global learning outcomes and how these can be developed through interdisciplinary, problem-based approaches; active learning strategies; multi-perspective content; and, both traditional and authentic assessments.
 Participants may be eligible to receive a stipend* for attendance.

-Room: PC 231, Office to Advance Women, Equity, and Diversity (AWED) Conference Room
+Room: PC 231 Conference Room–enter through PC 230, Office to Advance Women, Equity, and Diversity (AWED)

 Whether you can’t make it to campus or just want a refresher, the Online Global Learning Course Instruction Workshop will help you to successfully infuse global learning throughout your courses.